ballerina-platform/ballerina-dev-website/swan-lake/learn/coding-conventions/top-level-definitions.md

 ## General Practices

-* Do not indent the top level definitions.
+* Do not indent the top-level definitions.

 **Do's**